jmannall/RoomAcoustiCpp/docs/overview/fdn.md

 - **Matrix:** Householder, RandomOrthogonal
 - **Room dimensions:** The dimensions of the room in meters (for a shoebox room this would be the width, height, depth).
 These determine the delay line lengths.
-- **Number of delay lines/reverb sources:** Determined the number of delay lines in the FDN and the number of reverb sources.
+- **Number of delay lines/reverb sources:** Determines the number of delay lines in the FDN and the number of reverb sources.
 A larger number increases the computational cost of the FDN but can improve the quality of the reverberation.